+Gladwyne, while not on the main train line, is still considered part of the Main Line and it is one of thevery oldest of its communities.
+All of Gladwyne is contained within Lower Merion Township.
+The older homes of Gladwyne tend to feel a little more modest in attitude (even if not in size or value) than in some of the neighboring communities, and, in general, residents veer away from the ostentatious (though there are certainly exceptions to that rule!).
+It is, indeed, one of the oldest settled Main Line communities.
 It is not unusual for people in Gladwyne to own horses, and several properties are surprisingly large.
 The topography is hilly, heavily treed and boasts some tiny streets and even horse trails, like Stony Lane.
 The western portion of Gladwyne is where you will find more of the older estates, including those on Merion Square Rd. and many along Mt.
 Pleasant and Mt.
 Moro roads.
-No one would refer to Gladwyne as “suburban”, but its location certainly makes it a Philadelphia suburb in the most strict sense of the word.

 The town center has a bit of an English village feel to it.
-There is a gas station there (where only full serve is allowed), a grocery store, a couple of churches, the library, the somewhat old-fashioned drug store, a bank, an upscale catering/charcuterie shop and the historic Old Guard House Inn.
+There is a gas station, a grocery store, a couple of churches and a synagogue, the library, the somewhat old-fashioned drug store, a bank, an upscale catering/charcuterie shop and the historic Old Guard House Inn.
 Some of the houses located near the town center sport quirky, old-fashioned features like dumbwaiters and cellar rooms dedicated to activities long-since abandoned.
-Like Bryn Mawr, Gladwyne has a combination of old, gracious stone houses and newer, often French provincial homes, designed to offer a luxurious lifestyle in a very private, residential area.
+Like Bryn Mawr, Gladwyne has a combination of old, gracious stonehouses and newer, often French provincial homes, designed to offer a luxurious lifestyle in a very private, residential area.

 The most northeastern portion of Gladwyne is a little different; there is a newer neighborhood across from the Philadelphia County Club with a little more of a development feel.
 The houses there are mostly understated, but many are updated, featuring larger kitchens, family rooms and closet spaces than many of their older Gladwyne counterparts.
 This area is more conducive to informal neighborhood interaction than some others nearby.
 Just beyond, built up high along the cliff, is a new neighborhood of modern homes called Wesley’s Run.
-Closer to the heart of Gladwyne, there is also the recently built development at Fenimore, featuring large homes built in a French chateau style, most of which start at well over a million dollars.
+Closer to the heart of Gladwyne, there is also the recently built development at Fenimore, featuring large homes built in a French chateau style.

 For more information about living in Gladwyne, click here.